airswap/airswap-protocols/contracts/indexer/README.md

 ### Token Staking

-Stake variable amounts of token to position intent in a market.
+Stake variable amounts of token for variable lengths of time.

 ### Blacklisting